 I see a lot of ads by Shell Oil and Chevron about conservation, using less fuel and how good a thing this is for everyone.
 That's like a car dealer saying don't buy so many cars.
 It's so stupid to hear them say that when this is diametrically opposed to what they do as a business.
 Conservation is not the answer.

 The answer is not conservation, it is desire and expansion.
-The energy solution is new types of energy, and especially cheaper and renewable energy, instead of doing same things and expecting a different result (insanity).
-Desire for something new, creates expansion until something new arrives.
+The energy solution is new types of energy, and especially cheaper and renewable energy, instead of doing the same things and expecting a different result (insanity).
+The desire for something new creates expansion until something new arrives.

 The same is true with us.
 We are desire-driven creatures.
 Desire is good.
 Holding it down and beating it up is not good.
-Expansion is good.
+An expansion is a good thing.
 Believing that abundance exists is good.
 Creating shortages and promoting that concept is not good.

 Play with your desires: I ran across this from Bob Proctor and others.
 It is big fun and quite rewarding.
 Take out a few sheets of paper or a notebook.
 Now, write everything you want until to have at least 101 things.
 Trips, places you want to go, things you want to do, people you want to meet, situations you want to happen, businesses you want, anything you want regardless of its size or cost.
 Pay no attention to any of the 'how' part, just focus on what pleases you when you think of it.
 Pay attention only to 'what' you want, as if the 'how' did not really matter at all.